szweibel/workshops/creating-simulations.md

 ## Getting Started

-Create a new Python file called `CritterSim.py`.
-Because we will be using a lot of random values in our program, we'll first want to `import` the `random` module at the beginning of the file, like so:
+Create a new Python file called `CritterSim`.
+Because we will be using a lot of random values in our program, we'll first want to `import` the `random` module at the beginning of the file, like we did in the previous section:

 ```python
 import random